docker/compose/README.md

    containerd [global options] command [command options] [arguments...]

 VERSION:
-   0.0.4

-AUTHOR(S):
-   @crosbymichael <crosbymichael@gmail.com>
+   0.1.0 commit: 54c213e8a719d734001beb2cb8f130c84cc3bd20

 COMMANDS:
    help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-    --id "deathstar"                                     unique containerd id to identify the instance --debug                                              enable debug output in the logs --state-dir "/run/containerd"                        runtime state directory
-    -c, --concurrency "10"                               set the concurrency level for tasks --metrics-interval "1m0s"                            interval for flushing metrics to the store --listen, -l "/run/containerd/containerd.sock"       Address on which GRPC API will listen --oom-notify                                         enable oom notifications for containers
-    --graphite-address                                   Address of graphite server
-    --help, -h                                           show help
-    --version, -v                                        print the version
+   --debug                                              enable debug output in the logs --state-dir "/run/containerd"                        runtime state directory --metrics-interval "5m0s"                            interval for flushing metrics to the store --listen, -l "/run/containerd/containerd.sock"       Address on which GRPC API will listen --runtime, -r "runc"                                 name of the OCI compliant runtime to use when executing containers --graphite-address                                   Address of graphite server --help, -h                                           show help --version, -v                                        print the version
 ```

 # Roadmap